Thraka/thraka.github.io/root/articles/systems/fonts.md

 Fonts are loaded by the game host with the <xref:SadConsole.GameHost.LoadFont(System.String)> method.
 When a font is loaded, it's registered with the <xref:SadConsole.GameHost.Fonts> dictionary, which is keyed by the font name, and then the instance is returned.

 Fonts can be preloaded with the game config, before your game starts.
-For more information, see [Add additional fonts to SadConsole](config.md#add-additional-fonts-to-sadconsole)
+For more information, see [Use a delegate to configure the font options](config.md#use-a-delegate-to-configure-the-font-options).